 Second, Third, and Fourth Floors of the Starbucks Reserve Roastery in Tokyo

-Head up to the second floor of the Starbucks Reserve Roastery where there is a Teavana counter.
-Here you can purchase different teas instead of coffees, just in case you’re traveling Tokyo with a tea-lover.
+Head up to the second floor of the Starbucks Reserve Roastery where there is a Teavana tea counter.
+Here you can purchase different teas instead of coffees, just in case you’re traveling Tokyo with a tea or matcha-lover.

-The third floor of the Tokyo Starbucks Reserve Roastery was one of my favorites – there’s a fancy bar area in addition to a counter where you can order coffee!
-No where else in the world does Starbucks have a cocktail menu.
-Order their craft beer, wine, or whiskey, and pair it with one of their delicious pastries or cakes.
+The third floor of the Tokyo Starbucks Reserve Roastery was one of my favorites: a fancy bar area in addition to a counter where you can order coffee!
+Order their espresso martinis, craft beer, wine, or whiskey, and pair it with one of their delicious pastries or cakes.
 You can order coffee from this floor as well, and usually there is a shorter waiting time here.

 On the third and fourth floor of the Tokyo Starbucks Reserve Roastery are outdoor patios, where if the weather is nice, you can take your coffee tray out to enjoy the view of the surrounding buildings.

-If you’re visiting the Tokyo Starbucks Reserve Roastery with a large group, it’s best to divide and conquer so you can find a place to sit!
-Your best bet might be to sit outside, because the Instagram girls take the prime picture-taking spots inside of the Roastery.
+If you’re visiting the Tokyo Starbucks Reserve Roastery with a large group, it’s best to divide up so you can find a place to sit!
+Your best bet might be to sit outside, because the Instagrammers take the prime picture-taking spots inside of the Roastery.

 Summary of tips for visiting the Starbucks Reserve Roastery in Tokyo: